 This type of alopecia causes hair loss that usually forms patches around the scalp, but it can also mean that your hair thins, stops to grow or disappears altogether from your eyebrows and facial hair.

-Like most causes of hair thinning, alopecia areata is more frequent in older adults, but in many clients, it first becomes visible from age 25 to 36, especially if the hair thinning is connected to genetics or an autoimmune disease like lupus, which can lead to alopecia.
+Like most causes of hair thinning, alopecia areata is more frequent in older adults, but in many patients, it first becomes visible from age 25 to 36, especially if the hair thinning is connected to genetics or an autoimmune disease like lupus, which can lead to alopecia.

 The positive news is that alopecia areata doesn’t always mean that follicles are dead.
 They can be stimulated with professional therapies or rectified with a hair transplant in the specific areas affected—whether an eyebrow, beard, or hair transplant.